-The terminals (it is typical for a switch of this type to have 22 terminals, as in the one shown) cover a span a little less than 180°.
+The terminals (it is typical for a Western Electric switch of this type to have 22 terminals, as in the one shown) covering a span of rotation of the switch of 180°.
 Each wiper arm is double ended.
 As the collection of wiper arms is stepped off the last terminal in the bank, the opposite end of each arm comes onto the first terminal in the bank.
 Thus the wipers are always in contact with one terminal of the bank or another.
+A 23rd set of lugs on the bank connected to the feeder brushes, which made the "common" connection to the wipers.

-We also see in figure 8 for the first time a line circuit, a small collection of relays.
+We also see in Figure 8 for the first time a line circuit, a small collection of relays.
 Each line has one.

-The terminal of the line switch (each one having three contacts, for the tip, ring, and sleeve of the line; only the tip and ring actually go out to the station) are wired to the "inputs" of separate 1st selectors (typically up to 10 of them).
-The terminals of the line switched banks for other subscriber lines in a group (perhaps as many as 40 lines altogether) are all connected "in multiple" to that collection of 1st selectors.
+The up to 22 terminals of the line switch (each one having three contacts, for the tip, ring, and sleeve of the line; only the tip and ring actually go out to the station) are wired to the "inputs" of separate 1st selectors (typically up to 10 of them).
+The terminals of the line switch banks for other subscriber lines in a group are all connected "in multiple" to that collection of 1st selectors.

-If a selector is busy (participating in an existing connection, its sleeve lead carries ground.
+If a selector is busy (participating in an existing connection), its sleeve lead carries ground.